aserto-dev/express-jwt-aserto/README.md

 Passing in the `packageName` parameter into the `jwtAuthz()` function will override this behavior.

-#### resourceKey argument
+#### resourceMap argument

-By default, the resource key will be derived from the first parameter marker in the route path.
-For example, if the route path is `/api/users/:id`, the resource will be extracted from `req.params.id'`.
+By default, the resource map will be req.params.
+For example, if the route path is `/api/users/:id`, the resource will be `{ 'id': 'value-of-id' }`.

-Passing in the `resourceKey` parameter into the `jwtAuthz()` function will override this behavior.
-For example, passing in `myParam` will retrieve the resource from `req.params.myParam`.
+Passing in the `resourceMap` parameter into the `jwtAuthz()` function will override this behavior.

 ### displayStateMap middleware